Jose Siri Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs given up (128 total, 1.2 per game).
+- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (129 total, 1.2 per game).

-- Olson makes the start for the Tigers, his ninth of the season.
-He is 1-4 with a 4.71 ERA and 47 strikeouts in 49 2/3 innings pitched.
+- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
+He's put together a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.

-- The right-hander's most recent time out came on Friday against the Miami Marlins, when he went six innings, surrendering four earned runs while giving up eight hits.
+- In his most recent outing on Sunday against the Miami Marlins, the lefty went 4 2/3 innings, allowing four earned runs while surrendering six hits.

-- The 24-year-old has a 4.71 ERA and 8.5 strikeouts per nine innings across 11 games this season, while allowing a batting average of .237 to opposing hitters.
+- In five games this season, the 26-year-old has a 4.57 ERA and 11.2 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.